Views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 Instead, he wrote, the team will be referred to as the Washington team.

-The uh note comes months after the judge ordered attorneys in the case not to use the team's name in his courtroom, according to one of the lawyers.
+The note comes months after the judge ordered attorneys in the case not to use the team's name in his courtroom, according to one of the lawyers.

-Last month, the Central Atlantic Conference of the United Church of Christ passed a resolution.
+Last month, the Central Atlantic Conference of the United Church of Christ passed a resolution calls on its members to boycott the football team.

 That's the Reverend Wright's denomination, by the way.

-So you know they're very, very severe about racism, except black racism.
+So, you know, they're very, very severe about racism, except black racism.

 My question is different.

-I and I'm I'm gonna have trouble articulating this.
+I'm going to have trouble articulating this.

 I've tried articulating this for months now.